The best grants for small business in 2022

 Pay close attention to the grant’s objectives

 It’s important that you know exactly what you’re applying for and that you’re sure your business can meet the requirements of the grant.
-You’ll need to show evidence of this and give a breakdown of why you need the funding and how you’ll use it.
+You’ll need to show evidence of this and explain why you need the funding and how you’ll use it.

 What are the alternatives to business grants?